-- to comply with all laws and regulations regarding human rights in their country and/or region of operation; - to use their best efforts to have full knowledge of the source of the products and services they supply to enhance the traceability of products and services, - to identify potential human rights impacts.
+- meet at least certain minimum requirements defined in the policy in order to do business with a Bridgestone entity.
+In addition, suppliers are required to meet certain preferred practices. - comply with all laws and regulations regarding human rights in their country and/or region of operation; - to use their best efforts to have full knowledge of the source of the products and services they supply to enhance the traceability of products and services; and - to identify potential human rights impacts.